jcollard/VibeDC/CombatHierarchy.md

 - targetPositions: WeakMap of unit → target X coordinate
 - animatingUnits: Array of all units participating in animation
-- pendingSlideNewOrder: Deferred animation when region not yet cached **Scrolling Features:**
+- pendingSlideNewOrder: Deferred animation when region not yet cached **Unit Sorting (getSortedUnits helper):**
+- **Active units first** - sorted by ticks-until-ready (ascending), then alphabetically
+- **KO'd units at end** - unsorted (order doesn't matter when KO'd)
+- Partitions units into active and KO'd arrays, sorts active, concatenates
+- Called automatically during render() and event handling for consistent ordering
+- Ensures KO'd units always appear at the end of turn order display **Scrolling Features:**
 - Displays up to 8 units at once with horizontal scrolling for 8+ units
 - Scroll arrows (minimap-6, minimap-8) stacked vertically on right side